Stanford marches into Elite 8 with 72-66 victory vs Maryland

 Maryland: The Terrapins averaged 79.2 points and seven made 3-pointers per game on the season.
 Maryland was just 3 of 19 on 3s against the Cardinal and was held 16 points under its season average.

 Stanford: Maryland’s shooting troubles led to plenty of rebound chances, and the Cardinal controlled the glass, outrebounding Maryland 50-32.
-That’s nothing new: Stanford outrebounding their opponents this season by an average of nine per game.
+That’s nothing new: Stanford is outrebounding its opponents this season by an average of nine per game.

 UP NEXT